janbiedermann/up/README.md

 ## About the benchmarks and Opal/Up! performance

-The "hello world" benchmark result demonstrates the great potential of using Opal/Node with uWebSocketsJs on the server for executing ruby, however, the `envt.to_s` benchmark column next to it also shows, that its still possible to trigger sweet spots in Opal, that can make things a bit slow.
+The "hello world" benchmark results above demonstrates the great potential of using Opal/Node with uWebSocketsJs on the server for executing ruby, however, the `envt.to_s` benchmark column next to it (results marked with *) also shows, that its still possible to trigger sweet spots in Opal, that can make things a bit slow.
 Work continues to improve things.

 Link to bombardier, the tool used for benchmarking: [https://github.com/codesenberg/bombardier](https://github.com/codesenberg/bombardier)